eXascaleInfolab/PyNetConvert/README.md

 - `ertices_num`  - the number of vertices in the network (graph)
 - `endges_num`  - the number of edges (not directed, A-B and B-A counted as a single edge)
-  > ATTENTION: The edges are conunted only once, but specified in each
+  > ATTENTION: The edges are counted only once, but specified in each
           direction.
 The arcs must exist in both directions and their weights are symmetric, i.e. edges.